 - a.
-It has been at least 10 days since their symptoms began; - b.
+It has been at least 5 calendar days since their symptoms began; - b.
 They have not had a fever for at least 24 hours without the use of a fever-reducer; and - c.
-Any other symptoms have improved
+Any other symptoms have improved a.
+Employees whose symptoms last three or fewer days may return to work when they are feeling well enough to work.